imohweb/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the Azure portal virtual machine property pane with the IP address copied.](../images/0107.png)

 5. The default IIS Web Server welcome page will be displayed.
+And you will see the default page

     ![Screenshot of the default IIS web server welcome page being accessed via the public ip address in a web browser.](../images/0108.png)